siglun/when-to-dumb-down/experience.md

 ```
-If you are familiar with the workings of Solr, you know that the data-model (if I may label it as such) used is configured in a file call `schema.xml`.
-It basically contains list of fields that can be used in what is referred to as `Solr documents`.
+If you are familiar with the workings of Solr, you know that the data-model (if I may label it as such) used is configured in a file call schema.xml.
+It basically contains list of fields that can be used in what is referred to as Solr documents.
 In such a schema you may add
 ```

         <field     name="_nest_path_"